Particular/docs.particular.net/nservicebus/ravendb/installation.md

 To upgrade an existing RavenDB installation refer to the [RavenDB website article describing the upgrade process](http://ravendb.net/docs/search/latest/csharp?searchTerm=server-administration%20upgrade).

-Note it is highly recommended that the Raven database backed up to upgrading.
+It is highly recommended to backup all databases before upgrading.

 ## Which versions of RavenDB are compatible?